 SIDE NOTE – Zero issues here if your using Entity Framework Core Code First workflow as the code is the driver but if your using a DB first approach your context and thus your OnModelCreating method with all your filters will be overridden every time you change your DB.
 In this instance you need to use a partial class deriving from your scaffolded DbContext to store all your customizations.
 It is this new partial class which you will instantiate in your app.

-Applying query filters entity by entity
+Applying global query filters entity by entity

 In the most basic sense you can just statically add query filters for each relevant entity as shown below.